Sinhasan Singh: Political career

-Singh has considerable parliamentary experience at his back.
 He was twice elected to the U.P.
 Legislative Assembly, in 1937 and 1946.
-In the first general elections, under the new Constitution, he offered himself as a Congress candidate for the House of the People from the Gorakhpur South Parliamentary constituency, and though opposed by the General Secretary of the Hindu Mahasabha and candidates of the K.M.P.P and Socialist Party, he won the seat easily.
+In the first general elections, under the new Constitution, he offered himself as a Congress candidate for the House of the People from the Gorakhpur South Parliamentary constituency, and though opposed by the General Secretary of the Hindu Mahasabha and candidates of the K.M.P.P and Socialist Party, he won the seat.

-The subjects in which he was especially interested in the Parliament were labour and foreign affairs.
-Due to his association with the Trade Union movement, and the fact that he lived in Gorakhpur, which was an important industrial town and has a large concentration of the railway labour.
-Singh was very well posted with the problems of the labour.

-In 1950 he was announced President of the O.T.
-Railwaymen's Union, Gorakhpur.
+In 1950, he was announced President of the O.T.
+Railwaymen's Union.
 He served three terms as a Member of the Legislative Assembly (MLA) in the Central Province before India's Independence.
 Then, he was elected three times as MP to the House of the People (Lok Sabha) in the Parliament of India.

 Personal life

-He was married at the age of eleven and had 6 children.
-He was a voracious reader, history and economics being his favourite subjects.
+He married at the age of eleven and had 6 children.
+He was a reader.